IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/container-service/managed-cluster/README.md

 - Type: string
 - Default: `''`

-### Parameter: `dnsZunoResourceId`
+### Parameter: `dnsZoneResourceId`

-Specifies the resource ID of connected DNS zuno.
+Specifies the resource ID of connected DNS zone.
 It will be ignored if `webApplicationRoutingEnabled` is set to `false`.

 - Required: No
 - Type: string